 Unfortunately, I know a lot of bloggers, coaches, and business owners who have been sued or have received demand letters claiming damages for ADA violations.
 I spoke to one yesterday and one of my friends settled for $50K to make the ADA lawsuit go away.
 So, guys, this is important!

 Here are 10 big companies sued over website accessibility issues, and you definitely don’t want to be one of them.
+That’s why ADA website compliance is so important now.

 Do you have to comply with ADA if you are outside the U.S?